 Admission

-Students are admitted to Yale’s M.F.A. program for the fall term of each year only.
-Applicants are notified of the admissions committee’s decisions on preliminary selections in February, and final decisions are sent in early March.
+Students are admitted to Yale’s M.F.A. for the fall semester of each year only.
+Applicants are notified of the admission committee’s decisions on preliminary selections in February, and final decisions in early March.
 No information about decisions will be given over the phone or in advance of the batch-written release to all finalists.

-To apply for more than one area of concentration, separate applications, fees, and supporting documentation must be submitted.
+To apply for more than one area of concentration, separate applications and supporting documentation must be submitted.
 The work submitted should be representative of the applicant’s experience in that particular field.
-Applicants are advised that applying to more than one program does not increase chances of selection.
+Applying to more than one program does not increase an applicant’s chances of selection.

-Please note that Yale School of Art does not practice admission deferment.
-An offer of admission is valid only for enrollment for that year, regardless of the in-residence conditions of the Yale campus at that time.
-Applicants who are offered admission but choose not to enroll are welcome to reapply to the School in a future cycle.
+Please note: Yale School of Art does not practice admission deferment; An offer of admission is valid only for enrollment for that year regardless of the in-residence conditions of the Yale campus at that time.
+Applicants who are offered admission but choose not to enroll are welcome to reapply to the school in a future cycle.

 Admission Procedures for Preliminary Selection